axibase/atsd-use-cases/tutorials/moving-avg/README.md

 ## Problem Overview

-An operations analyst has with two possibly-related datasets, [cargo tonnage data](https://github.com/axibase/open-data-catalog/blob/master/datasets/nthh-fhwt.md) from the two largest airports in the New York City Metropolitan Area and [passenger enplanement data](https://github.com/axibase/open-data-catalog/blob/master/datasets/vpv5-zd4k.md) from the same airports.
+An operations analyst has with two possibly related datasets, [cargo tonnage data](https://axibase.com/datasets/socrata/nthh-fhwt.html) from the two largest airports in the New York City Metropolitan Area and [passenger enplanement data](https://axibase.com/datasets/socrata/vpv5-zd4k.html) from the same airports both available in [Axibase Dataset Catalog](https://axibase.com/datasets/).
 The analyst must create a relational model between the two datasets for a major airline looking to expand their presence at either LaGuardia or John F. Kennedy Airport in order to facilitate the maximum number of passengers and cargo.

 The first dataset, collected by the [Port Authority of New York and New Jersey](http://www.panynj.gov/) is aggregated monthly while the second dataset from